 Wise words from the man who has steered the Royce Premier Fund to 12% annualized returns over the past decade.

 Private equity buyouts and mergers are an integral part of small-cap investing.
 And let's face it, the next small-cap buyout is coming soon -- big money is finding a ton of value in small companies.
 But that doesn't mean you should go out and try to pick the next buyout.

 As a small-cap investor, all you can do is continue to look for financially stable, well-run companies.
 If you can find value in promising small caps, a buyout would just prove your thesis right.
 As for where to look, follow Chuck Royce's three precepts:

-And mix those with three learnings from Motley Fool Hidden Gems, where Tom Gardner and Bill Mann have had eight companies from their scorecard acquired:
+And mix those with three more from Motley Fool Hidden Gems, where Tom Gardner and Bill Mann have had eight companies from their scorecard acquired:

-We employ these principles at Hidden Gems with good results thus far: Our picks are beating the market by 27 percentage points since our July 2003 inception.
+We employ these principles at Hidden Gems with good results thus far: Our picks are beating the market by 19 percentage points since our July 2003 inception.
 If you'd like to see the companies we've selected for subscribers, a trial is free for 30 days.
-Simply follow this link for more information.

-This article was originally published on June 12, 2007.
+This article was originally published June 12, 2007.
 It has been updated.

 Fool contributor Todd Wenning is firmly convinced that Guitar Hero is the greatest video game ever made.
 He does not own shares of any company mentioned.
-Coca-Cola is a Motley Fool Inside Value pick.
-Activision and Whole Foods are Stock Advisor choices.
+UnitedHealth and Intel are Motley Fool Inside Value picks.
+UnitedHealth and Whole Foods are Stock Advisor picks.
 Royce Premier is a Champion Funds selection.
 The Fool's disclosure policy is never for sale.